Bengaluru: Day 1 (Thursday) – 11th July, 2019

 Shivangi Prasad, (Advocate – High Court, Legal Consultant, External Member)

 Shivangi Prasad holds a B.L.S.LL.B.
 Degree from the prestigious Government Law College, Mumbai.
 She is an advocate, specialising in corporate laws and laws related to women and child rights, including the law on sexual harassment of women at workplace.
 She provides her expert legal advice on these laws and several organisations are supported by her presence as an external member of their Internal Committee (IC).
 In 2015, she co-authored a book titled ‘Handbook on the law of Sexual Harassment,’ which was published and marketed by Thomson Reuters.
-The key objective was to provide a legal commentary for legal practitioners & practical handbook for company managers in human resource, administration and compliance functions, directors and IC members.
+The key objective was to provide a legal commentary for legal practitioners & practical handbooks for company managers in human resource, administration and compliance functions, directors, and IC members.
 The book is also available online on Amazon and Big Book Shop.

 Sana Hakim (Advocate – High Court, Litigation Expert, External Member)